There’s No Such Thing as a British Accent (And Other Things I’ve Learned from Living in Scotland for Thirty Years)

-What’s funny when people refer to a “British Accent” they not only usually mean an English accent, but also they tend to mean London or the southern region of the country accent.
+What I believe to be the case is that when people refer to a “British Accent” they not only usually mean an English accent, but also they tend to mean London (or other southern regions of England) accent.

-Even withing England, you have very different accents with regional variations…so even saying someone has an English accent is arguably too broad of a term.
+Even within England, you have very different accents with regional variations…so even saying someone has an English accent is arguably too broad of a term.

 A northern “Geordie” accent (have a gander at this ‘How to Talk Geordie’ video – it’s pretty funny.
 Note: I couldn’t actually get any of the words they were talking about!) is different to a Mancunian or Liverpudlian accent!
 For some entertainment check out this kid and his accents (not just “British accents” but ones from around the world).

 Scotland, my home, is no different.
 Take someone from the Borders, Central Belt, Fife or the Highlands and Islands – and all would have very different dialects.

 Not only that – even breaking it down locally to my city, Glasgow, and you’ll find very very different accents.
 Someone from Govan, a southside region, a less affluent area, in Glasgow – sounds radically different from someone from a northern more affluent area in Glasgow such as Bearsden.
 There can be variations from north, south, east and west here.